awsdocs/iam-user-guide/doc_source/troubleshoot_saml_view-saml-response.md

 **To view a SAML response in Internet Explorer**

-The best way analyze network traffic in Internet Explorer is through the use of a third\-party tool\.
+The best way to analyze network traffic in Internet Explorer is through the use of a third\-party tool\.
 + Follow the steps at [http://social.technet.microsoft.com/wiki/contents/articles/3286.ad-fs-2-0-how-to-use-fiddler-web-debugger-to-analyze-a-ws-federation-passive-sign-in.aspx](http://social.technet.microsoft.com/wiki/contents/articles/3286.ad-fs-2-0-how-to-use-fiddler-web-debugger-to-analyze-a-ws-federation-passive-sign-in.aspx) to download and install Fiddler and capture the data\.

-## What to do with the Base64\-encoded SAML response<a name="whatnext"></a>
+## What to Do with the Base64\-Encoded SAML Response<a name="whatnext"></a>

 Once you find the Base64\-encoded SAML response element in your browser, copy it and use your favorite Base\-64 decoding tool to extract the XML tagged response\.